Health Beat

 Our faculty and staff do amazing things!
 They receive national, university and college honors; publish books and articles; serve on editorial boards and much more!

-Ines de Pierola, a doctoral student in human development and family sciences, has been selected to be part of the 2024 cohort of doctoral research scholars at the Social Policy Institute (SPI) at Washington University in St. Louis.
-During this period, Ines will learn multidisciplinary research content and methods about paid leave, while expanding her scholarly network.
-Her current research evaluates the financial outcomes of paid leave programs for families.
-Congratulations, Ines!
+Ines de Pierola has been selected to be part of the 2024 cohort of doctoral research scholars at the Social Policy Institute (SPI) at Washington University in St. Louis.

-David Rothwell, Barbara E. Knudson chair in family policy and associate professor of HDFS, was recently inducted into the 2024 class of Fellows of the Society for Social Work and Research (SSWR).
-Congratulations, David!
+Associate Professor David Rothwell was recently inducted into the 2024 class of Fellows of the Society for Social Work and Research.
+Congratulations!

 Research